kensyo/nvim-scrlbkun/README.md

-# Scrlbkun
+# scrlbkun

 A scrollbar plugin for neovim.

 ## Overview

-The plugin enables neovim to display the following components at the right edge of windows.
+scrlbkun enables neovim to display the following components at the right edge of windows.

 * Scrollbar (mouse operation is not supported)